2019-20 Parking Permits Now Available for Sale

 - Red (Sold Out): Sold only to Birch, Linden and Tamarack residents and usable in the Birch/Linden, Rec., Walnut and Oak Lots.
 Limited availability.

-- Yellow: Available only to Birch, Linden and Tamarack residents and usable in the Rec., Walnut and Oak Lots.
+- Yellow (Sold Out): Available only to Birch, Linden and Tamarack residents and usable in the Rec., Walnut and Oak Lots.
 Limited availability.

 - Black: Available first to Cedar Apartments residents, but depending on demand, may be available to other residence-hall students.
 Limited availability.